 This is the perfect house if you are looking for somewhere both luxurious and private and just a 5 minute drive from Kenmare town centre.

-Kenmare is known as the jewel in the Ring of Kerry and no wonder with its location between two of the most beautiful touring routes in Europe - the Ring of Kerry and the Ring of Beara.
+Kenmare is located on the Wild Atlantic Way and is known as the jewel in the Ring of Kerry.
+No wonder with its location between two of the most beautiful touring routes in Europe - the Ring of Kerry and the Ring of Beara.
 These make for very enjoyable day trips from Kenmare.

 Kenmare is a designated Heritage Town of Ireland and the town offers a huge selection of places of historical interest to visit.
 Even strolling around the town is itself a pleasure with Kenmare having received awards from Entente Floral and the award for the Tidiest Town in Ireland in the year 2000.
 Kenmare was recently awarded the accolade of Ireland's best kept town on the whole island of Ireland and deservedly so!